Cell phone radiation study finds more questions than answers

 Yet "after reviewing all of the data from these studies, the evidence for increased malignant schwannomas in the hearts of male rats is the strongest cancer finding in our study," Bucher said.

-"In our complete evaluation, we again had a lower level of certainty that small increases in the numbers of male rats with tumors in the brains were associated with exposures to cell phone radiofrequency radiation," he said.
+"In our complete evaluation, we again had a lower level of certainty that small increases in the numbers of male rats with tumors in the brains were associated with exposures to cell phone radio-frequency radiation," he said.
 "These findings are termed 'equivocal evidence of carcinogenic activity,' meaning it was unclear if the tumors were related to the exposures."

-In 1999, the FDA nominated cell phone radiofrequency emissions for toxicology and carcinogenity testing.
+In 1999, the FDA nominated cell phone radio-frequency emissions for toxicology and carcinogenity testing.

-"It's important to understand that -- as is commonly done in these types of risk assessment studies -- the study was designed to test levels of radiofrequency energy exposures considerably above the current safety limits for cell phones to help contribute to what we already understand about the effects of radiofrequency energy on animal tissue," Dr. Jeffrey Shuren, director of the FDA's Center for Devices and Radiological Health, said in a statement after the release of the reports.
+"It's important to understand that -- as is commonly done in these types of risk assessment studies -- the study was designed to test levels of radio-frequency energy exposures considerably above the current safety limits for cell phones to help contribute to what we already understand about the effects of radio-frequency energy on animal tissue," Dr. Jeffrey Shuren, director of the FDA's Center for Devices and Radiological Health, said in a statement after the release of the reports.

-"The current safety limits are set to include a 50-fold safety margin from observed effects of radiofrequency energy exposure.
-From the FDA's understanding of the NTP results, male rats that showed carcinogenic activity were exposed to a radiofrequency energy exposure rate that is much higher than the current safety standard," he said.
+"The current safety limits are set to include a 50-fold safety margin from observed effects of radio-frequency energy exposure.
+From the FDA's understanding of the NTP results, male rats that showed carcinogenic activity were exposed to a radio-frequency energy exposure rate that is much higher than the current safety standard," he said.

-"Looking at the results in animals, the conclusions still require careful discussion, as our preliminary understanding of the NTP results is that the study found mostly equivocal, or ambiguous, evidence that whole body radiofrequency energy exposures given to rats or mice in the study actually caused cancer in these animals."
+"Looking at the results in animals, the conclusions still require careful discussion, as our preliminary understanding of the NTP results is that the study found mostly equivocal, or ambiguous, evidence that whole-body radio-frequency energy exposures given to rats or mice in the study actually caused cancer in these animals."

 In March, the National Toxicology Program will hold an external expert review of the complete findings from the rodent studies and is accepting public comments.